GDOT Releases Weekly I-285 and I-20 Lane Closure Schedule for the West Interchange Project in Cobb & Fulton

 |Overnight closure and detour (Map)

-Motorists traveling on I-20 westbound will continue to Fulton Industrial Boulevard (Exit 49), enter I-20 eastbound and follow signs onto I-285 northbound (Exit 51B).
+Motorists traveling on I-20 westbound will continue to Fulton Industrial Boulevard (Exit 49), turn left, turn on I-20 eastbound and follow signs onto I-285 northbound (Exit 51B).

 |Sunday, April 26